Revive MS Support are delighted to name European 1500 metre champion, Laura Muir as our first sporting Charity Ambassador.

 Laura is keen to highlight how staying physically active can help people with this degenerative disease to keep their symptoms at bay.
 Research has shown that exercise can improve mobility and fatigue as it helps people with MS to build muscular strength and aerobic capacity.

 Muir, who has already won five indoor and outdoor European gold medals, made a bid to beat the world 1,000 metre indoor record at the Muller Indoor Grand Prix in Glasgow in February 2020.
-She is hoping to fulfil her goal of securing a place on the Olympic podium in Tokyo later in 2020.
+Laura went to the Tokyo 2020 Olympics and celebrated a silver medal in the 1500 metre race.

 In an effort to help support fundraising, Revive MS Support and Laura have teamed up to give fans to access signed autograph cards by means of a small donation through the charity’s website.
 For a signed Laura Muir autograph card, please make a minimum donation of £3 below towards the work of Revive MS Support.
 These funds help to cover the cost of making and distributing the cards and also provide a valuable contribution to the work of the charity.